amitexela/RN-Razorpay-payment-gateway/ReadMe.md

-## UPI Payment Gateway for React Native CLI
+## Razorpay Payment Gateway for React Native CLI

 ### To run this project
 npm install